top of page

 Import Yacht In Transit Trinidad Tax Free

-Do I need to pay tax on Yacht in Transit goods?
+Do I need to pay tax on Yacht in Transit goods in Trinidad?

 Keeping it simple, the answer is no. In Trinidad & Tobago you can import Yacht in Transit goods without having to pay any import duties or taxes.
 Compared to the processes we had to go through in Europe, it is much simpler and cheaper.

-Yacht in Transit goods in Trinidad & Tobago
+What are Yacht in Transit goods in Trinidad & Tobago?

 What's considered a Yacht in Transit item is generally up to the interpretation of the customs officer, but usually includes boat parts, marine equipment, materials for boat repairs, fixing and fixtures, safety equipment and spare parts.
 Here's a few examples of things we imported.